xfwang/SCNV/README.md

 hxchen@ucdavis.edu

-Sinsat provides functions for performancing CNA analysis with Single-cell DNA sequencing.
+Sinsat provides functions for performancing CNV analysis with Single-cell DNA sequencing.
 Current pipeline majorly facilitates the binless segemenation on single-cell sequencing.
-These breakpoints may be used as surrogates for SNVs.
+These CNV breakpoints may be used as surrogates for SNVs.

 1. Preprocessing